Hersheys Logo

 Hershey's Logo 1936

 On the 36th, the logo changes again.
 The inscription thickens and shortens, symbolizing the growth of prosperity.
-Such transformations were connected with the fact that in 1935, Hershey formed a fund in his name to help factory workers and residents of the community.
-His activity as a philanthropist made it possible to maintain a high standard of living in the city.
+Such transformations were connected to the fact that in 1935, Hershey established a fund in his name to help factory workers and community residents.
+His philanthropy made it possible to maintain a high standard of living in the city.

 1940 – 1952